-I’m excited to share that you can now access an all-new report for conferences: the Family Report.
+I’m excited to share that you can now access an all-new report for conferences: the Family Report (also available in Spanish).
 It’s included with the rest of your MAP Growth reports and designed to both share student-specific data with families and put it in context for them.

 To help you get started with the report, here’s a quick list of common questions from families that you can begin to answer with the Family Report.